sabansen/paypal/202/doc/src/Introduction.md

 See the [composer documentation][composer-doc] to learn more about the composer.json file.
 The module namespace is : `PaypalAddons`.

-Starting from the 4.5 version, PayPal module for PrestaShop will use Classlib v2 and PPBTlib.
+Starting from the 4.5 version, PayPal module for PrestaShop will use PPBTlib.

-**Classlib** is the internal 202 repository of PHP classes providing solutions for recurring use-cases in PrestaShop modules development.
-These solutions are useful for reducing the code and the probability of errors.

 **PPBTlib** is the internal 202 library of common PHP classes for PayPal and Braintree modules.
 Using this library, we avoid code duplication.
+These solutions are useful for reducing the code and the probability of errors.
 This library will contain new evolutions for 4.5 (for example, Log System, Menu, Common configurations etc).
 Some old code can be also placed to this library (for example, Error front controller, Abstract classes etc).